siven76/symfony4certification/php_and_web_security/object_oriented_programming/02_properties.md

 ## Static properties
 - cannot be accessed through the object using the arrow operator (->)

-As of PHP 5.3.0:
-- possible to reference the class using a variable
-- the variable's value cannot be a keyword (e.g. *self*, *parent*, and *static)

 Before PHP 5.6
 - may only be initialized using a literal or constant
   - expressions are not allowed